Baldur's Gate II: Shadows of Amn: Re-releases

 Shadows of Amn was re-released, along with its expansion, Throne of Bhaal, as Baldur's Gate II: The Collection in 2003.
 In 2004, they were bundled with the original Baldur's Gate and Icewind Dale as Black Isle Compilation Part Two.
 In 2006, they were re-released with Baldur's Gate and Tales of the Sword Coast as Baldur's Gate: 4 in 1 Boxset.
 They were also included in The Forgotten Realms Deluxe Edition, Ultimate Dungeons & Dragons, and Dungeons & Dragons Anthology: The Master Collection.
-In 2010, Baldur's Gate II Complete was released in digital format on GOG.com.
-This version includes both Shadows of Amn and Throne of Bhaal.
+In 2010, Baldur's Gate II Complete was released in digital format on GOG.com, including both Shadows of Amn and Throne of Bhaal.
 Bundled with it are the game manuals in PDF format, high-definition wallpapers, artwork, avatars, and the Shadows of Amn and Throne of Bhaal soundtracks.

 Enhanced Edition

-Baldur's Gate II: Enhanced Edition was released on November 15, 2013.
+Baldur's Gate II: Enhanced Edition was released in 2013.
 Developed by Overhaul Games, it is an enhanced version of Baldur's Gate II and uses an updated version of the Infinity Engine.
-The PC version holds a Metacritic score of 78 and a GameRankings score of 77.26; and the iOS version a Metacritic score of 70 and a GameRankings score of 71.25.
+The game was released for PC, iOS, Mac OS X, Linux, and Android.
+Skybound Games, a division of Skybound Entertainment, brought Baldur's Gate II: Enhanced Edition to the PlayStation 4, Xbox One, and Nintendo Switch in 2019.